Updated August 2023

 Students, faculty and staff who park on campus agree to comply with the following regulations.

 Students who wish to park on campus must must obtain a parking permit online.
 See detailed instructions.
 All parking tickets must be paid before a new permit will be issued.
 Parking permits must be affixed inside the front windshield, in the upper left corner (driver’s side).
 The permit must be clearly visible through the front windshield to ensure maximum visibility and expeditious traffic flow upon entering campus access points.

 Trinity issues parking permits through an online system available at your convenience.
 Using the parking permit website you will be able to immediately print a temporary parking permit to use right away; your actual permit will be mailed to you within a few days.
-Complete instructions
+See detailed instructions.

 Note: Possession of a valid parking permit does not necessarily guarantee a parking space.
 Parking is on a first come, first served basis.
 Adequate parking space is available; however, during peak traffic times parking lots and spaces closest to the buildings fill up quickly.

 You may access the campus by way of the Main Front Circle (Michigan Ave.) and Cuvilly Drive.
 In the interest of maintaining consistent levels of campus safety and security, DPS Officers at the campus access points have the option to deny access to students, faculty and staff who fail to display (1) a valid parking permit, and (2) a valid University issued ID .
 University issued IDs and parking permits that do not have a current (year/date) validation are invalid.
-Faculty, students and staff who are driving an unregistered vehicle, or do not have a current parking permit may park along Michigan Ave.
 Failure to present your valid University issued ID may delay your entry onto the campus.
 Please help the DPS to serve you better by ensuring that you have both of the following, at all times, upon entering the campus: